England Ireland Find Havens

 What are the navigational notes?

-The Isle of Wight is a large island situated off the Port of Southampton and Portsmouth, on the south coast of England.
+The Isle of Wight is a large island off the Port of Southampton and Portsmouth on the south coast of England.
 It extends eastward from a group of rocks called The Needles for twenty miles and is twelve miles from north to south.
-It is the largest and second-most populous island in England.
-The island has been holiday destinations since Victorian times and is known for its mild climate, coastal scenery, and verdant landscape of fields, downland and chines.
+It is the largest and second-most populous Island in England.
+The Island has been a holiday destination since Victorian times and is known for its mild climate, coastal scenery, and verdant landscape of fields, downland and chines.

 The Isle of Wight and The Solent